A brief timeline of YouTube's history and its impact on the internet

 - February 2016: YouTube launches its general subscription service.
 This replaces YouTube Red.

-- April 2018: This month a shooting took place at the YouTube headquarters in San Bruno, California.
+- April 2018: This month, a shooting occurred at the YouTube headquarters in San Bruno, California.
 The shooter was later identified as Nasim Najafi Aghdam.
-He entered the building from an exterior parking garage and wounded three people before taking his own life.
+He entered the building from an exterior parking garage and wounded three people before dying.

 - October 2019: YouTube launches its "Two Ads" feature for the first time.
-By adding two ads together (one of which is unskippable) YouTube creators are given a much-needed boost in potential revenue.
+Adding two ads (one unskippable) gives YouTube creators a much-needed boost in potential revenue.
 This followed the so-called "Ad Apocalypse" a few months earlier.
-This was an event where YouTube demonetized videos or entire channels for perceived "advertiser-unfriendly" content.
+This event was where YouTube demonetized videos or entire channels for perceived "advertiser-unfriendly" content.

-- November 2019: This month, Google announced that it would begin to phase out its classic version of YouTube Studio to all content creators by the spring of 2020.
+- November 2019: This month, Google announced that it would begin phasing out its classic version of YouTube Studio to all content creators by spring 2020.

-- June 2020: YouTube begins to phase out the ability to use categories on its platform.
+- June 2020: YouTube begins to phase out its platform's ability to use categories.

 How did YouTube get its name?

-Unlike a lot of other company names, YouTube's name is actually quite self-explanatory.
+Unlike many other company names, YouTube's name is relatively self-explanatory.

-Soon after YouTube's URL was registered, it came under immediate attack by another company called Universal Tube & Rollform Equipment.
+Soon after YouTube's URL was registered, it was attacked by another company called Universal Tube & Rollform Equipment.
 Their website address just happened to be very similar —www.utube.com.
 They filed a lawsuit against YouTube, which appears to have been unsuccessful.
 Today that company's URL is www.utubeonline.com.

 How does YouTube make money?

-As you can see, YouTube has come a long way since its inception back in 2005.
-As social media begins to see losses from companies pulling their ad campaigns in response to hate content, as well as actions such as the indiscriminate demonetization of some channels, and the banning of certain controversial content creators for promoting hate speech, as well as the rise of Chinese live-streaming platforms, YouTube's future is anyone's guess.
+Most of this was reaped from Google's main search business, YouTube ad revenue, and Google Cloud service income.
+As you can see, YouTube has come a long way since its inception in 2005.
+As social media begins to see losses from companies pulling their ad campaigns in response to hate content, as well as actions such as the indiscriminate demonetization of some channels, the banning of specific controversial content creators for promoting hate speech, as well as the rise of Chinese live-streaming platforms, YouTube's future is anyone's guess.

-However, given YouTube's size, dominance, and market penetration, it is unlikely to fade away any time soon.
+However, given YouTube's size, dominance, and market penetration, it will unlikely fade away soon.
 But only time will tell.